 For the best of South Downs long walks, try adding the start of Book 2 Walk 25 - Lewes via West Firle Circular.
 Starting in Lewes, you climb Mount Caburn and descend to Glynde.
 This opening leg with lovely views takes exactly one hour and adds 3.1 miles to your main walk, which now becomes 17.4 miles.
 Recommended for those who like to go long.

 Firle Place (tel 01273 858567) was the seat of Sir John Gage, who helped Henry VIII with the dissolution of the monasteries, despite retaining the old religion himself.
 During the walk you get a good view of Firle Tower, a watchkeeper's residence.
-The House is open to visitors (2019) from 03 June to 30 September from Sundays to Thursdays from 2pm to 4.30pm.
-Its licensed tea room is open on House opening days from 12.30pm to 4.30pm, serving light lunches, cakes and teas.
-Admission to the House (2018) was £9.00.
-Fee for 2019 t.b.a.
+The House is open to visitors (2020) from 07 June to 27 September from Sundays to Thursdays from 2pm to 4.30pm.
+Its licensed tea room (no charge for entry) is open on House opening days from 12 noon to 5pm, serving light lunches, cakes and teas.
+Admission to the House (2020) is £9.50.

 The Church of St Peter, Firle, contains an alabaster effigy of Sir John Gage wearing his Order of the Garter and lying beside his wife Philippa.
 It also has a John Piper stained-glass window in warm colours, depicting Blake's Tree of Life.